oneapi-src/oneDAL/docs/source/onedal/algorithms/logistic-regression/logistic-regression.rst

 Given :math:`r` feature vectors :math:`X=\{x_1=(x_{11},\ldots,x_{1p}),\ldots,
-x_r=(x_{r1},\ldots,x_{rp})\}` of size :math:`p` the problem is to calculate probabilities of objects corresponding to these feature vectors belonging to each of the classes and calculate the most probable class labels.
+x_r=(x_{r1},\ldots,x_{rp})\}` of size :math:`p` the problem is to calculate probabilities of objects corresponding to these feature vectors belonging to each of the classes and calculate the most probable class label for each object.

 .. _logreg_i_math_dense_batch:

 The probabilities are calculated using this formula :math:`prob_i = \sigma(w_0 + \sum_{j=1}^{p} w_j x_{i, j})`, where
 :math:`\sigma(x) = \frac{1}{1 + \exp(-x)}` - is a sigmoid function.
-If the probability is bigger then :math:`0.5` then class label is set to :math:`1`, otherwise to :math:`0`.
+If the probability is bigger than :math:`0.5` then class label is set to :math:`1`, otherwise to :math:`0`.

 ---------------------